eclab/grains/info/DevelopingForGrains.md

 - IN 2.
 This is just like IN1 (with its own POT2), and with the same bug.

 - IN 3.
 This is a pure CV input.
 It's filtered a bit.
 It maxes out (1023) at about 4V.
+There is a bug with IN3: if you bring IN3 high (as in digitalWrite(CV_IN3, 1)), it will produce an audible pop in the Audio Out.
+So if you need to raise a gate while also producing a sound, use Audio In for the gate, not IN 3.

 - Pot 3.
 This is the input from potentiometer 3.
 Pot 3 and IN 3 have nothing to do with each other.